404notDeeksha/reactjs-interview-questions/README.md

       **Stateless Component**: It is called a "presentational" component, *does not manage its own state*.
 It *receives all necessary data via props* and renders output based solely on those props.
 Stateless components are *easier to test and reuse*, as they do not have internal state dependencies.

-      some types of States are:
+      Some types of States are:
       1. Local State: Managed within a single component using useState or this.setState.
       2. Shared/Global State: Shared between multiple components, managed via Context API or state management libraries like Redux, MobX, or Recoil.
       3. UI State: Controls UI-specific data (e.g., modal visibility, input values).